qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Uppercase Bold Tabs*: Set the Editor Tabs in Bold Upper Case
 - *Tabs Height*: Set a custom height for tabs (between 25 and 60 pixels)
 - *Tab Color Opacity*: Adjust the opacity of the custom colors in tabs (for File Colors)
+- *Tab Position*: Customize the position of the tab highlighter

 **Compact Settings**:
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)